raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Hana Sugihara</h2>
                     <h3>Senior</h3>
                     <h3>Biochemistry and Public Health-Global Health</h3>
-                    <p>Hana is a junior majoring in Biochemistry and Public Health-Global Health with Departmental Honors.
+                    <p>Hana is a senior majoring in Biochemistry and Public Health-Global Health with Departmental Honors.
 After undergrad, she hopes to pursue further education in medical school to explore the intersections between clinical care, biomedical research, and social determinants of health.
 She joined the lab in January 2024 as an OR Biorepository Intern.
 She plays the flute and piccolo in the UW Campus Philharmonic Orchestra.
 Beyond academics, Hana enjoys reading, walking with her dog Jack, learning new languages, and traveling with family and friends.</p>
                 </div>
             </div>
             <div class = "card" id = "i20">